Learning, Solving and Optimizing PDEs with TensorGalerkin: an efficient high-performance Galerkin assembly algorithm: Discussion

 \paragraph{Related Work.} Recalling that \textsc{TensorGalerkin} provides an integrated algorithmic framework for PDE learning, numerical solutions, and optimization, we should emphasize that, to the best of the authors' knowledge, there is no alternative single algorithmic framework with the same level of generality and flexibility.
 However, there are multiple frameworks that cover one or more of the downstream tasks that we target with \textsc{TensorGalerkin}.

 In terms of the numerical solution of PDEs, the backbone method of \textsc{TensorGalerkin} is a well-known Galerkin-type FEM discretization.
 However, our novelty lies in the efficient algorithmic realization of the assembly process.
-In this regard, \textsc{TensorMesh} can be compared to Finite element software frameworks such as FEniCS~\cite{fenics} and SKFEM~\cite{skfem}, which are widely used.
-In contrast to FEniCS and SKFEM, \textsc{TensorMesh} is fully GPU compatible, and we also show that it is at least an order of magnitude faster to run than FEniCS and SKFEM.
+The two assembly primitives we rely on --- batched \texttt{einsum} contractions and SpMM-based sparse aggregation --- are themselves standard, the latter with a long history in algebraic multigrid and graph-BLAS workloads~\citep{ruge1987amg,bulucc2011combinatorial}; what is new is their co-design inside PyTorch's autograd, yielding the $O(1)$-graph property.
+In this regard, \textsc{TensorMesh} can be compared to finite element software frameworks such as FEniCS~\cite{fenics}, Firedrake~\cite{firedrake}, MFEM~\cite{mfem}, SKFEM~\cite{skfem}, and torch-fem~\cite{torchfem}, which are widely used.
+In contrast to these frameworks, \textsc{TensorMesh} is fully GPU compatible, and we also show that it is an order of magnitude faster to run than them (Figure~\ref{fig:numerical-solver-runtimes}).
 The JAX-FEM platform~\cite{jaxfem} is a notable example of a modern GPU compatible finite element framework.
 We have compared \textsc{TensorMesh} extensively to JAX-FEM and demonstrate that \textsc{TensorMesh} is orders of magnitude faster on the same hardware.

 As a neural PDE solver, \textsc{TensorPils} can be compared to methods such as PINNs~\cite{Kar1}, VPINNs~\cite{Kar2}, weak PINNs~\cite{wpinn}, and Deep Ritz~\cite{DR}, as well as their numerous variants; see a summary in~\cite{DRMacta}.
 All these methods rely on automatic differentiation (through (multiple) backpropagation passes) to compute spatial (and temporal) gradients, leading to large computational overheads.
 On the other hand, we completely decouple the spatial gradient information from the neural networks in \textsc{TensorPils} and use analytical shape gradients to efficiently compute these gradients, thereby removing these overheads.
 This allows \textsc{TensorPils} to be much more computationally efficient while significantly improving the accuracy of PINN type methods.